Mantiker/kafka-course/theory/README.md

 1) Producers know to which partition to write to (to partition leader only, and which Kafka broker has it)
 2) In case of Kafka broker failures, Producer will automatically recover
 3) Producer can send a key with the message (with different key complexity - string, number, binary, etc)
-4) If key is null, data is sent round robin (partition 0, then 1, then 2, ...)
+4) If key is null, data is sent round robin (partition 0, then 1, then 2, etc)
 5) If key is NOT null, data for the same key sent always to the same partition (based on hashing strategy)
 6) Message ordering in partition based on key
 7) Has default serializers: srting/json, int/float, avro, protobuff, etc